gregaiello/Triaxis/README.md

  c- Reading of data <br>
  d- Echo of the data to a UARTtoUSB FDTI chip <br>
       <br>
-2- Qt GUI to read and plot the data in real time on a Windows machine <br>
+2- Qt GUI to read and plot the data in real time on a Windows machine (too heavy for github, available in my Dropbox folder)<br>